jennybeate/IAC_Bicep_Starter/README.md

 Get-AzSubscription
 Set a default resource group if you like: Set-AzDefault -ResourceGroupName rsg-sbx-workshop-<yourname>

+Set a default resource group if you like: Set-AzDefault -ResourceGroupName rsg-sbx-tab-auth - I have created resource groups for you
-Point to the path of your file New-AzResourceGroupDeployment -TemplateFile modules/storage1.bicep Get-AzResourceGroupDeployment -ResourceGroupName rsg-sbx-workshop-<yourname> | Format-Table
+Point to the path of your file New-AzResourceGroupDeployment -TemplateFile 1.modules/1storage.bicep Get-AzResourceGroupDeployment -ResourceGroupName rsg-sbx-tab-auth | Format-Table

 See the "Deployments blade" on the resource group you deployed to.